 Long-term weather data (2000-2021) in CNRA (Bambey, Senegal) were gathered and analyzed to evaluate how the rainfall gap affects crop growth.
-An adapted version of the Simple Simulation Model (SSM-iCrop, Soltani et al., 2013; Soltani and Sinclair, 2012) was used to simulate the crop growth of a common West African pearl millet genotype (Souna3) and dynamic of water in the soil.
+An adapted version of the Simple Simulation Model (SSM-iCrop, (Soltani et al., 2013; Soltani and Sinclair, 2012)) was used to simulate the crop growth of a common West African pearl millet genotype (Souna3) and dynamic of water in the soil.
 To test the effect of water limitation alone, the model was run in water-limited potential mode with 3.7 plants per m-2 density and no fertilizer limitation.
-From April 10, the model began simulating soil water balance with a quarter-saturated profile.
+From April 10th, the model began simulating soil water balance with a quarter-saturated profile.
 Sowing date was defined by the first significant rain of the year (actual transpirable soil water superior or equal to 10 mm).
-Clustering was done based on the trend of the FTSW from sowing date to maturity in different years to group years into different stress patterns and the effect on the yield and biomass.
-The NbClust Package (Charrad et al., 2014) was used to determine the optimal number of clusters and the dynamic time warping method to cluster the daily simulated FTSW in different years.
+Clustering was done based on the trend of the fraction of transpirable soil water (FTSW) from sowing date to maturity in different years to group years into different stress patterns and the effect on the yield and biomass.
+The NbClust Package (Pašiaková et al., 2013) was used to determine the optimal number of clusters and the dynamic time warping method to cluster the daily simulated FTSW in different years.